 Related: Access and Security – They can go Hand-in-Hand

-What Is IAM?
+What Is Identity Access Management?

-Why Is IAM Important?
+Why Is Identity Access Management Important?

 IAM solutions help organizations meet industry compliance requirements and help them save costs by minimizing the time needed to deal with user account related issues.
-Identity and access management standardizes and even automates critical aspects of managing identities, authentication, and authorization, saving IT time and money and reducing risk to the business.
+Identity and access management standardizes and even automates critical aspects of managing identities, authentication, and authorization, saving time and money while reducing risk to the business.